rsyncOSX/RsyncUIdocs/content/post/Newversion.md

 description = "What is changed" tags = ["changes"]
 +++
+The task view either lets you:

+- execute all or selected tasks in one go
-The task view either let you execute several task at once or for one task, estimate and view the detailed output from rsync before executing the real run.
+- or for one task estimate and view the detailed output from rsync before executing the real run

 All actions are triggered either by keyboard shortcuts or by selecting a button.
 The following are allowed shortcut actions:

 - `Estimate` - shortcut `⌘E`
 - `Execute` - shortcut `⌘R`